THREE WAYS I CAN HELP

 Sometimes people suppose that communication should be as effortless for you and me as purring is for kittens.
-But actually, communicating is a very difficult thing to do — especially when you’re trying to express ideas that are complicated, troublesome or exceptionally interesting.
-I specialize in helping people overcome the challenges that interfere with their communication.
+But in fact, communicating is a very difficult thing to do — especially when you’re trying to express ideas that are new, complex or challenging.
+Teaching people to communicate big ideas is what I do for a living.

-Over the years, I’ve helped all kinds of people set their most important ideas free — journalists, social workers, CEOs, and many hundreds of college students — in media from websites to slide decks to white papers.
+Over the years, I’ve helped all kinds of people set their biggest ideas free — journalists, social workers, CEOs, and many hundreds of college students — in media from stump speeches to pitch decks to white papers.
 The skills I’ve developed along the way are powerful, flexible, and humane.

 If you are having some trouble communicating an idea that matters to you, here’s a series of nudges that might help:

 Tell me the question that your idea can answer.